 Keep reading for six events that you won’t want to miss.

 1. Celebrating Black People in America February 4th, 6 - 8 pm

 The Carrboro Century Center will host a program for the 400th year anniversary of black people in this country including a presentation topic of 400 Years Later and We are Still Not Yet Saved? from retired Orange County Chief Public Defender James E. Williams.
 Light refreshments provided.
 Free Admission.

 2. The African-American History Month Lecture at UNC February 7th, 6 pm

-Mark your calendars for the 14th annual UNC-Chapel Hill African American History Month Lecture on Wednesday, February 21.
-This year’s speaker is Dr. Gerald Horne, a researcher and writer who has extensively explored labor history, civil rights, socialism and film representation of African Americans throughout history.
-Enjoy this lecture in the Sonja Haynes Stone Center for Black Culture & History.
+Mark your calendars for the 15th annual UNC-Chapel Hill African American History Month Lecture on Wednesday, February 7th.
+This year’s speaker is Dr. Ibram X. Kendi, author and historian who will speak on "Racist Ideas in America: From Slavery to Black Lives Matter."
+Dr. Kendi will sign copies of his National Book Award winner for non-fiction, Stamped from the Beginning, at a reception after the lecture.
+Enjoy this lecture in the Sonja Haynes Stone Center for Black Culture & History